List of Terms

 1-2 Program

-1-2 Investigation gives students opportunities to move through all the classrooms on the floor and freely investigate activities presented in each classroom.
+Once a week, 1-2 Investigation gives students opportunities to move through all the classrooms on the floor and freely investigate activities presented in each classroom.
 Students practice making responsible social and play choices as they explore each other’s classrooms.
-Often the activities are designed by the classroom hosts and/or are voted on during class meeting.
+Designed by the classroom teachers, activities build off of the week’s curriculum.

 Journals